-Process Node Data only in accordance with the Bedrock Governance Framework and other lawful documented instructions (“ Additional Instruction ”) from the Bedrock Consortium .
-If Steward notifies Bedrock Consortium that such other instruction is not feasible, the parties shall work together to find an alternative.
-If neither the Additional Instruction nor an alternative is feasible, the Bedrock Consortium may terminate the affected Services pursuant to the BSA.
-Steward will inform the Bedrock Consortium if it is aware or reasonably suspects that the Bedrock Consortium instructions regarding the Processing of Node Data may breach the GDPR and may suspend the performance of such instruction until the Bedrock Consortium has modified the instruction or confirmed its lawfulness in documented form;
+Process Node Data only in accordance with the Bedrock Governance Framework and other lawful documented instructions (“ Additional Instruction ”) from LFGN .
+If Steward notifies LFGN that such other instruction is not feasible, the parties shall work together to find an alternative.
+If neither the Additional Instruction nor an alternative is feasible, LFGN may terminate the affected Services pursuant to the SA.
+Steward will inform LFGN if it is aware or reasonably suspects that LFGN instructions regarding the Processing of Node Data may breach the GDPR and may suspend the performance of such instruction until LFGN has modified the instruction or confirmed its lawfulness in documented form;

 ensure that persons authorized to Process the Node Data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality even if such Node Data is public or already in the possession of Steward;

-promptly notify and reasonably assist the Bedrock Consortium, if it receives a request from a data subject for access to, correction, amendment, deletion of or objection to the Processing of Node Data relating to such individual;
+promptly notify and reasonably assist LFGN, if it receives a request from a data subject for access to, correction, amendment, deletion of or objection to the Processing of Node Data relating to such individual;

-assist the Bedrock Consortium , at the Bedrock Consortium request, in complying with the Bedrock Consortium obligations to respond to data subject requests and its compliance regarding Node Data Processed by Steward, to the extent technically feasible given the architecture of the Utility taking into account the nature of the Processing and the information available to Steward;
+assist LFGN , at LFGN request, in complying with LFGN obligations to respond to data subject requests and its compliance regarding Node Data Processed by Steward, to the extent technically feasible given the architecture of the Utility taking into account the nature of the Processing and the information available to Steward;

-at the direction of the Bedrock Consortium, cooperate and assist the Bedrock Consortium in conducting a data protection impact assessment and related consultations with any supervisory authority; and
+at the direction of LFGN, cooperate and assist LFGN in conducting a data protection impact assessment and related consultations with any supervisory authority; and

 comply with the GDPR and other data privacy laws applicable to Steward as a processor in Processing the Node Data and in the performance of the Services.